TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/23 - Isaiah/Isaiah 14/Isaiah 14.14.md

 ---

-I will ascend above the heights of the clouds; I will make myself like the Most High.
+I will ascend above the heights of the clouds!
+I will make myself like the Most High!"